ronen-halevy/vfa-player/README.md

 # vfbf-streamer
-A utility player for frame-by-frame video processing applications
+A utility for frame-by-frame video processing applications